Scepticism in Greece and Macedonia over proposed name deal - Journal du Cameroun

 But he is expected to be able to get the deal approved thanks to the backing of a number of smaller Greek opposition parties.

-Observers have warned there was a real risk that the world would simply continue referring to the country as “Macedonia”, which would constitute a major failure for Greece.
+Observers have warned there is a real risk that the world will simply continue referring to the country as “Macedonia”, which would constitute a major failure for Greece.

 Questions were also raised about what Greece could do if a hardline government comes to power in Skopje and refuses to carry through the promised reforms — including an overhaul of vehicle license plates, passports and administrative documents — as the procedure is likely to take years.

-“This looks like a preliminary deal, there are many phases of implementation, so we should restrain our expectations,” Greek analyst Constantinos Filis told SKAI TV.
+“This looks like a preliminary deal… so we should restrain our expectations,” Greek analyst Constantinos Filis told SKAI TV.

 Skopje hopes to secure a date to begin accession talks at an EU summit in late June, and an invitation to join NATO in mid-July.